 You can also use these cards to make purchases on vending machines and some shops (including 7-11).

 The best times to visit Osaka are in spring (March, April, and May) and autumn (October and November).
 These seasons offer the best weather for travelling.
 Along with optimal temperatures, it is also when Japans beautiful scenery flourishes.
-Come springtime, Osaka’s delicate cherry blossoms paint the city in pastel pink, making it picture-perfect.
-Similarly, autumn offers a burning palette of reds and oranges, creating a stunning when visiting shrines and temples.
+Come springtime, Osaka’s cherry blossoms cover the city in pastel pink, making it picture-perfect.
+Similarly, autumn offers a palette of reds and oranges, creating a stunning backdrop when visiting shrines and temples.

 Osaka has cooler weather than Tokyo, January is the coldest month with temperatures dipping to 6°C. Whereas Summer can become very humid and wet, with the highest temperatures occurring in August reaching 29°C. June is the wettest with 9 inches of rain.